Cloaked9000/frnetlib/README.md

         }
     }
 ```
-fr::SocketSelector can be used to monitor lots of blocking sockets at once (both fr::TcpSocket's and fr::HttpSocket's), without polling, to see when data is being received or a connection has closed.
+fr::SocketSelector can be used to monitor lots of blocking sockets at once, without polling, to see when data is being received or a connection has closed.
 To add a socket, just call fr::SocketSelector::add, and to remove a socket, which must be done before the socket object is destroyed, call fr::SocketSelector::remove.
 You can add as many fr::Socket's as you want.It is also important to add your fr::TcpListener to the selector, otherwise you wont be able to accept new connections whilst blocking.

 Once added, you can call fr::SocketSelector::wait() to wait for socket events.
 You can also specify a timeout, forcing it to return even if there was no activity.
 If any of the sockets added to the selector send data or disconnect, then it will return true.
 If the specified timeout has expired, then it will return false.